 49. Hang out at Sparkman Wharf

 Sparkman Wharf is a one stop shop for date night with multiple dining options, a biergarten, and outdoor activities right along the water.
 Make it a complete date by visiting during a special event, including movies on the lawn select nights, live music, trivia and more.
-You can check out what’s on the event calendar here.
+Be sure to stay up to date with their event calendar.

 50. Relax at Marie Selby Botanical Gardens

 Situated along Sarasota Bay, Marie Selby Botanical Gardens‘ Downtown Sarasota location boasts 15 acres of lush gardens to discover.
 Walk the mangrove boardwalk, marvel at the large banyan trees, and take in the waterfront views.
-The gardens are open daily from 10am-5pm and admission is $20/person.
+The gardens are open daily from 10am-5pm.

 51. Sip brews at a local craft brewery

-Crystal River is the only place in the entire country where you’re legally allowed to hop into the water and come face to face with manatees.
-There are dozens of tour companies offering snorkeling tours including the Plantation on Crystal River (also try swimming with manatees), River Ventures and Manatee Tour and Dive.
+Crystal River is the only place in the entire country where you’re legally allowed to hop into the water and come face to face with manatees as a passive observer–without touching the animals which IS against the law.
+There are dozens of tour companies offering tours including the Plantation on Crystal River (also try swimming with manatees), River Ventures and Manatee Tour and Dive.
 While manatee season lasts from mid-November to March, it’s best to go during the colder months.

 53. Join a Tampa tour

 Whether you want to check out local art, cruise around on a bike while learning something new, or join a food tour, Tampa has endless tour options for couples.
-Check out our guide to Tampa Tours Locals Love, join one of these fun Ybor City Walking Tours, or pick a guided tour from Tampa Downtown Partnership’s awesome list of local tours.
+Take your pick from Tampa Downtown Partnership’s awesome list of local tours.

 54. Check out free planetarium shows

 Stargaze with someone special select Friday nights at St. Petersburg College’s Planetarium & Observatory.
-When school is in session, the Planetarium opens up to the public for Friday night shows at 7pm and again at 8:15pm.
-Admission is on a first-come, first-served basis so arrive early to snag a seat.
+When school is in session, the Planetarium opens up to the public for Friday night shows at 7pm and on Thursdays at 8pm.
+Admission is on a first-come, first-served basis, so make sure to arrive early to snag a seat.
 After the show, head up to the rooftop observatory to gaze at the night sky through the 20-inch reflecting telescope.

 56. Attend a local street festival or art walk